martbetz/martbetz.github.io/WIP/readme.md

 Over on the forum, there's been a bit of chatter: how could updates and project news be better served to users?
 So I typed away on the clacker last night, and this is what I came up with.

+There's been a bit of intetest, but getting the content added to the main RawTherapee website is somewhat provlematic; as such, I've instead decided to host it as a dedicated page on my website (where billions of daily vistors are sure to read it 😉😆).

 <hr><p><span style="display:block; margin-left:2em; margin-right:2em">
 <b>This page is a work in progress, but I’ll finish it  as soon as I can — <i>so just hold on to your rug, there, Bob!</i></b>
 </span><hr></p>